cagov/handbook-cadotgov/docs/operations.md

   * No exposed toes

 ## Visitor policy
-  * Visitors are welcome to Alpha HQ.
-Please coordinate visits with Kimberly.
+  * Visitors are welcome to Alpha HQ
+  * Please coordinate visits with Kimberly.
-  * A "meeting in progress" sign will be posted on the front window as needed.

 ## Last person in the office
-  * If you’re the last person in the office, please follow these steps for closing the office for the night.
   * Pull down all the blinds
   * Shut off all the lights
   * Make sure the door is locked

 ## Intra-Team Communication
-  * Always keep Slack status updated (i.e. teleworking, in the office, etc...)
+  * Always keep Slack status updated
-  * Always keep Alpha Shared Calendar up to date with time off
+  * Always keep Alpha Goolge shared calendar up to date with time off
-  * We use slack for non-urgent communication
+  * We use Slack for non-urgent communication
-  * Text or call for time sensitive matters
+  * Text or call colleagues for time sensitive matters

 ## Ceremonies

-## Daily AM Stand Up
+### Daily AM Stand Up
  * 15 Minute Timebox - 10AM
  * Agenda
    * What I did yesterday (or since last meeting)